Brand Worship

 Psychology

 The appeal draws on status signalling, identity construction, and the human use of objects to communicate belonging and aspiration.
 A logo functions as social shorthand: it advertises taste, group membership, and means.
 Marketing deliberately cultivates emotional and symbolic associations, and social learning amplifies which brands confer prestige.
-As the brand-love and brand-community literatures show, the attachment can feel genuinely relational: consumers describe favoured brands in the language of trust, loyalty, and even love.
-The evidence base here is robust within marketing science but is descriptive of normal consumer behaviour rather than of any disorder.
+As the brand-love and brand-community literatures show, the attachment can feel genuinely relational: consumers describe favoured brands in the language of trust, loyalty, and even love, and self-report stronger attachment to hedonic and symbolic brands than to purely functional ones.
+The evidence base is well developed within marketing science but describes normal consumer behaviour rather than any disorder.

 Prevalence & culture

 Brand-oriented consumption is pervasive in modern consumer cultures and well studied within marketing and consumer-behaviour research, though it is rarely framed as a clinical issue.
 Mild brand preference is near-universal; intense, identity-defining brand devotion is less common but highly visible, surfacing in sneaker culture, luxury fashion, and technology fandoms.
-Because it is not a paraphilia, it does not appear in prevalence surveys of sexual interests; its footprint is measured instead through marketing metrics such as brand loyalty, Net Promoter scores, and the membership of brand communities.
+Because it is not a paraphilia, it does not appear in prevalence surveys of sexual interests.
+Its footprint is measured instead through marketing metrics such as brand loyalty, repeat-purchase rates, Net Promoter scores, and the membership of brand communities.

 Safety, consent & law